austinagii/Ember/include/ember/README.md

    to the `autograd` directory.

 3. **autograd/** (`include/ember/autograd/`)
-   Contains the automatic differentiation implementation.
-With an understanding of `Tensor` and a the add operation you should have enough context to be able to read the code here.
+   `autograd` contains the implementation of automatic differentiation.
+With an understanding of `Tensor` and the add operation under your belt, you should have enough context to be able to read the code here.

 Each subdirectory contains a README file that provides an overview of the files contained within the directory and how they fit into the overall structure of